-Chocolate tends to get a bad rap, despite all the love given to it.
-Chocolate’s health benefits can be a bit confusing especially when it’s mixed with delicious milk and sugar.
+Chocolate’s health benefits can be a bit confusing especially when mixed with milk and sugar.
 Let me break it down.
 Chocolate is made from cacao beans.
 Once the beans have been harvested, dried, and processed, the product is then referred to as cocoa.
 It is this cacao, or eventually, cocoa, in chocolate, especially dark chocolate, that contains the health benefits.
 The higher the cacao percentage in dark chocolate, the healthier it is for you.
 And who doesn’t want to be healthy?

 Be wary that not all chocolate contains the health benefits discussed in this article.
 Many chocolates, especially white chocolate, milk chocolate, and flavored chocolate, contains little to no cacao.
 In other words, downing a Snickers bar because it is “good for you” is pure folly.
 Look for dark chocolate: the darker, the better.
 Cacao percentages of higher than 60 percent are going to have the most health benefits.
 Chances are, if it doesn’t list a percentage of cacao on the packaging, the health benefits are going to be minimal to none.
 This must always be weighed when considering the benefits of dark chocolate.

 One benefit of dark chocolate is that it can help lower your blood pressure.
 Science Daily cites a study in which the cardiovascular benefits of dark chocolate were nearly equal to that of 30 minutes of daily physical exercise.
 This is due to cacao containing flavanols.
 These flavanols dilate blood vessels and can help reduce blood pressure for those with higher blood pressure, but not for those with a healthy blood pressure.
 Keep in mind that this does not, however, mean you can forgo physical activity.
 You should still keep in touch with your physician and follow practices that support a healthy cardiovascular system.